sunfishcode/wasm-reference-manual/WebAssembly.md

 environment.

-> Except for the call stack and the state of any executing functions, the contents of an instance, including the linear memory, are left intact after a trap.
+> Except for the call stack and the state of any executing functions, the contents of an instance, including any linear-memory spaces, are left intact after a trap.
 This allows inspection by debugging tools and crash reporters.
 It is also valid to call exported functions in an instance that has trapped.

 #### Function Return Execution